mendix/docs/content/studio-how-to/pages-how-to-attach-files.md

 ## 1 Introduction

-This how-to explains how you can enable your attach and download files.
+This how-to explains how you can enable your end-users to attach and download files.
 They will be able to attach files from different devices: phone, tablet, or desktop; as well as download attached files from a list.

 **This how-to will teach you how to do the following:**